pluniak/ocrd/README.md

 # ocrd
-This is a demo project for Optical Character Recognition Digitization as a gradio app.
+This is a demo project for Optical Character Recognition Digitization as a gradio app using freely available software components.
 Learn more and try out the demo here: https://huggingface.co/spaces/pluniak/ocrd

 ## Acknowledgements and Attributions